CBEP-SoCB-Details/FOCB_WQ/Analysis/Surface_Analysis_Extended.md

 ```

 <img src="Surface_Analysis_Extended_files/figure-gfm/unnamed-chunk-17-1.png" style="display: block; margin: auto;" />

-So, I see no evidence that statistical summaries – even the 90th
+So, we see no evidence that statistical summaries – even the 90th
 percentile – show a change in the last few years.
 This tends to support
 the idea that the visually obvious change in outliers reflects better
 data quality, not anything going on in the ocean.